acharlton/xls-conversion/README.md

 xls-conversion
 ==============

-Some very basic macros to convert a csv formatted call record file to an xls.
+Some very basic python macros to transform csv formatted mobile phone call record files to an xls (moving column and changing field type).
-Needs lots of scenario checking but is basically functional so far.
+Needs lots of error handling.